China tech shares sink as U.S. export curbs raise chip sector hurdles | Technology

 SMIC dropped 4%, chip equipment maker NAURA Technology Group Co sank 10% by the daily limit, and Hua Hong Semiconductor plunged 9.5%.
 Shares in AI research firm SenseTime and surveillance equipment maker Dahua Technology, which will be cut off from chips made using U.S. technologies, tumbled 5.7% and 10%, respectively.

 The impact on tech shares outside of China was limited on Monday as financial markets in South Korea, Japan and Taiwan were closed for separate holidays.
-European tech index slipped 0.8%, while New York-listed shares of Chinese firms Alibaba, JD.com and Pinduoduo fell nearly 1.5% each.
+European tech index slipped 0.8%, while New York-listed shares of Chinese firms Alibaba, JD.com and Pinduoduo fell between 3% and 7%.

 Analysts expect the impact on TSMC, the world's top contract chipmaker, to be limited as most of its advanced chip orders comes from U.S.-based customers such as Apple and Qualcomm, although it generates around 10-12% of its revenue from China.
 South Korea on Saturday also expected no significant disruption to equipment supply for Samsung and SK Hynix's existing chip production in China.